Loading

 History

 Reservoir station opened when the Inner Circle line was extended from North Fitzroy station.
-On 23 December of the same, the line was further extended to Epping.
+On 23 December of the same year, the line was further extended to Epping.
 Like the suburb, the station was named after the three reservoirs that were built south-east of the station, in 1864, 1909 and 1913 respectively.
 The reservoirs were constructed to hold Melbourne's water supply from the Yan Yean Reservoir.

 The station was originally the terminus for suburban services on the Whittlesea line.
 The line was duplicated in December 1910 and, in July 1921, Reservoir became the terminus for suburban electric trains.
 In 1924, an eighth-metre-long turntable was provided at the station, to turn the AEC railmotor which operated between Reservoir and Whittlesea, making two trips a day.
 In December 1929, electric train services were extended from Reservoir to Thomastown and, in 1940, the turntable was abolished.